DevExpress/devextreme-demos/JSDemos/Demos/CheckBox/Overview/description.md

 Set the [onValueChanged](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#onValueChanged) property to handle the value change.
 In this demo, the value of the "Handle value change" CheckBox is passed to the "Disabled" CheckBox.
 Click the first CheckBox to see how it affects the second one.

 You can specify custom width and height for the CheckBox.
 Use the [iconSize](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#iconSize) property for this purpose.
-You can also add a label to the CheckBox: set the [text](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#text) property.
+To add a label to the CheckBox, set the [text](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#text) property.